Real-time & Street-level Air Quality Information You Can Trust

 Compare your air quality levels with the World Health Organization (WHO) guidelines*

-According to WHO guidelines: PM2.5 should not exceed 5 μg/m3, while 24-hour average exposures should not exceed 15 μg/m3.
+According to the new World Health Organization (WHO) guidelines, annual average concentrations of PM2.5 should not exceed 5 µg/m3, while 24-hour average exposures should not exceed 15 µg/m3.